mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ### Is It Keto

 After Portfolio Rebalancer, I came back to Is It Keto, a site I started in 2018.
 I've managed it off and on since then.
-I always get bored because I'm not passionate about keto, but then I keep getting drawn back in because it was my only project that earned money consistently.
+I always get bored because I'm not passionate about keto, but then I keep getting drawn back in because it was my only project that consistently earned money.

 My new idea for the site was to move to "templatized" content.
+For all of Is It Keto's life, I wrote artisenal, hand-crafted articles for each food.
+People asked why I wasn't generating the articles automatically, and I said I couldn't do that or Google would

+This year, I talked to a friend who knows way more than I do about SEO, and he told me I had misunderstood Google's rules and penalties.
+Google doesn't like it if you just generate garbage content to fill the page, but they don't mind if you programmatically generate content to add value around data.
+He also said that it's rare for Google to just completely deindex a site unless you're doing something egregiously shady.

-For all of Is It Keto's life, I wrote the articles by hand or hired writers and carefully edited the content to make each article artisenal and special.
-But I only earned about $0.01 per visitor in ads and affiliate money, and the average article only received about XX unique visitors per month.
+ content, and I always  But I only earned about $0.01 per visitor in ads and affiliate money, and the average article only received about XX unique visitors per month.
 Meanwhile, it generally cost me ~$100 in content writer salary and 30-60 minutes of editing time.

 This wasn't sustainable, so I thought about templatizing content.
 I had a friend who had successfully built several content businesses by purchasing databases and building friendly websites around them.
 He mixed hand-written articles with templatized content.